Get Started Here!

 All of this and more are included in our written personal financial plan.

-Actually, one last example
+Actually, one last example…sort of

 As I am writing this post, another example of a good debt just popped into my head.